BDR appliance minimum supported hardware - x360Recover

 SMR-based hard drives are not suitable as x360Recover storage devices**

 • One drive must be dedicated to the operating system.
 A minimum of 100 GBs is needed for the OS drive, but use of a 256 GB M.2 is recommended.
-NVMe is supported with x360Recover v8.2.3 and above
+NVMe is supported.

 • The remaining two or more drives must be used for storage in a RAID1, RAID5 or RAID6 set.